-vii.
-Arsenic

-viii.
-Antimony

-ix.
-Molybdenum

-х.
-Titanium

-xi.
-Tin

-xii.
-Barium

-xiii.
-Beryllium

-xiv.
-Boron

-XV.
-Uranium

-xvi.
-Vanadium
+- vii.
+Arsenic viii.
+Antimony ix.
+Molybdenum Х. Titanium Tin xi.
+Xİİ.
+Barium xiii.
+Beryllium xiv.
+Boron Uranium XV. xvi.
+Vanadium Cobalt Thallium

-xvii.
-Cobalt
+- xvii.

-xviii.
-Thallium
+- xviii.

-xix.
+- xix.
 Tellurium

+- Silver.
+XX.

-- xx.
-Silver. - 2.
-Biocides and their derivatives not appearing in list I. - 3.
-Substances which have a deleterious effect on the taste and/or odour of groundwater, and compounds liable to cause the formation of such substances in such water and to render it unfit for human consumption. - 4.
-Toxic or persistent organic compounds of silicon, and substances which may cause the formation of such compounds in water, excluding those which are biologically harmless or are rapidly converted in water into harmless substances. - 5.
-Inorganic compounds of phosphorus and elemental phosphorus. - 6.
-Fluorides. - 7.
-Ammonia and nitrites.1
+- 2. Biocides and their derivatives not appearing in list I.

+- 3. Substances which have a deleterious effect on the taste and/or odour of groundwater, and compounds liable to cause the formation of such substances in such water and to render it unfit for human consumption.

+- 4. Toxic or persistent organic compounds of silicon, and substances which may cause the formation of such compounds in water, excluding those which are biologically harmless or are rapidly converted in water into harmless substances.

+- 5. Inorganic compounds of phosphorus and elemental phosphorus.

+- 6. Fluorides.

+- Ammonia and nitrites.1 7.